tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include director_percentage_per_genre_per_decade.html %}

 It can be seen that in general women are becoming more prevalent in the teams that write and direct movies.
 Echoing the previous figures there has been an increase of women in movie teams in most genres.
-Notably in Romance, Drama, and Family movies there are a large percent of an average team being female while in Thriller and Action movies there are few.
+Notably in Romance, Drama, and Family movies there is a large percent of an average team being female while in Thriller and Action movies there are few.

 Another way to understand how women are distributed as directors and writers among the movies that are created is to look at the distribution of the percentage of women on movie teams as shown in the figure below.